Princess Marie of Prussia (1855–1888): Life

-The princess died at Schloss Abrechtesberg in 1888 from the effects of puerperal fever and was buried in the Saxe-Altenburg family vault.
+The princess died at Schloss Abrechtesberg on 20 June 1888 from the effects of puerperal fever and was buried in the Saxe-Altenburg family vault.
 Her second husband remarried in 1891 to Duchess Helene of Mecklenburg-Strelitz in Remplin (1857–1936), a niece of Friedrich Wilhelm, Grand Duke of Mecklenburg-Strelitz, and granddaughter of Grand Duke Michael Pavlovich of Russia.

-Princess Marie was godmother to her nephew Prince Arthur of Connaught, only son of her sister Princess Louise Margaret of Prussia.
+Princess Marie was the godmother to her nephew Prince Arthur of Connaught, only son of her sister Princess Louise Margaret of Prussia.
 The christening occurred in the private chapel at Windsor Castle.